anubrata/anubrata.github.io/README.md

 ## Research

-My primary research focus is on Fairness and Transparency in Information Retrieval systems.
+My research interest is in Information Retrieval primarily focusing on Fairness and Transparency in Information Retrieval systems.
 I am also interested in Human-in-the-loop systems, Human-Computer Interaction, and Social Computing.
-In a broader context, I am interested in Artificial Intelligence and the use of it for social good.

 ## News